panda-with-issues/fabulous-lady/README.md

 # Fabulous-Lady

-Allow to play &#34;Sì, Favolosah Signora&#34; on Skype.
-"Sì, Favolosah Signora" is a simplified, lbtqia*-oriented version of the famous game "Aye, Dark Overlord".
+Fabolous lady is a bot with functionality that allow to play &#34;Sì, Favolosah Signora&#34; on Skype.
+"Sì, Favolosah Signora" is a simplified, LGBTQIA*-oriented version of the famous game "Aye, Dark Overlord".

-Fabulous Lady has been created for an event arranged by Associazione Studentesca Universitaria Iris, an lgbtqia+ students association of University of Udine, Italy.
-Thus the interface is entirely in Italian, even if I decided to code and write documentation in English for accessibility purpose.
+Fabulous-Lady has been created for an event arranged by Associazione Studentesca Universitaria Iris, an LGBTQIA+ students association of University of Udine, Italy.
+Thus, bot's interface is entirely in Italian, even if I decided to code and write documentation in English for accessibility purpose.

-The bot **does not keep tracks of the chats** in wich it's added, nor collects data of any type.
+The bot **does not keep tracks of the chats** in which it's added, nor collects data of any type.
 If this should happen, it wasn't my code faults and the reason is to be searched in Microsoft Azure architecture.
 Please let me know if you suspect that any data is gathered by the bot.

 This bot has been created using [Bot Framework](https://dev.botframework.com).